Marriage

 Form 15 Certificate of Marriage

 Don’t let the name fool you.
-This is the ‘fancy’ certificate you receive on your wedding day.
-It is a beautiful keepsake that commemorates the occasion but is not an official document (see ‘Official Certificate of Marriage’).
+This is the ‘fancy’ keepsake certificate you receive on your wedding day.
+It is perfect for framing, but it is not an official document.

 Other paperwork